Tebs-Lab/intro-to-sql/04x-select-exercise.md

 1. Select just the titles of all the books by Jane Austen.

-2. Select all the books whose book_id price is larger than $7.00.
+2. Select all the books whose price is larger than $7.00.

 3. Select all the books that were published before 1975.